 You live across from the Twin Towers.
 It’s a beautiful Tuesday morning.
 Someone asks for help.
 THE WONDER follows a New Yorker through the city on a seemingly ordinary day.
 The ordinary people we meet, the ordinary things we see, on an extraordinary day in a time marked forever.
 It’s September 11, 2001.
 This is a true story about a neighborhood and its people as experienced by the playwright and her diabetic cat.
 A clear-eyed telling of survival; of discovery and, thankfully, humor.

 A true story recorded for the archives of the 9/11 Museum, this is the playwright’s memory of the day.

 After a tragic loss, Holly, an anti-social and irascible sci-fi novelist, refuses to walk beyond a two-block radius of her apartment.
 All she needs is her laptop, her eighth cup of coffee, Chinese take-out, the next great idea and a new pair of glasses to replace the ones she just sat on.
 She doesn’t have time for the ridiculously good-looking younger guy who keeps showing up on her doorstep.
-FALL, a romantic comedy about love, expectation and better vision.
+THE FALL, a romantic comedy about love, expectation and better vision.

 With Sinatra’s MY WAY playing on an endless loop, Billie stands at her father’s wake waiting to leave and grab a burger, but a box full of letters from the prisoner her father loved keeps her rooted to the spot.
 A dark comedy about grief, family secrets, friendship and forgiveness.